-On July 10th, 2021, the Italian Data Protection Authority (“Garante Privacy”) has approved the new guidelines for cookie usage.
-We’ve created this guide to help you understand these changes and meet them with minimum effort (you have time until January 10th, 2022 to comply).
+On July 10th, 2021, the Italian Data Protection Authority (“Garante Privacy”) approved new guidelines for cookie usage.
+We’ve created this guide to help you understand these changes and meet them with minimum effort (the deadline for compliance was January 10th, 2022).

 Are you or your users based in Italy?
 Then Italian requirements apply to you.